I’m delighted to share my experience solo hiking the Kumano Kodo pilgrimage trail in this Kumano Kodo blog!

 DAY ONE – HIKING FROM TAKIJIRI-ORI TO CHIKATSUYU

 Takijiri-Ori is one of many shrines along the Kumano Kodo!
-If you wish, you can buy a book which you can stamp with unique stamps you’ll find in each shrine along the way.
+If you wish, you can buy a book that you can stamp with unique stamps you’ll find in each shrine along the way.

 Solo Hiking the Kumano Kodo – 4 day itinerary – Japan’s spiritual heartland